MethodsAndPractices/vsteam/README.md

 # Release Notes
 ## 0.1.34
-Added support to queue a build by ID using the Add-Build function.
-The Add-Build function also fully qualifies the names of build definitions when you tab complete from command line.
+Added support to queue a build by ID using the Add-VSTeamBuild function.
+The Add-VSTeamBuild function also fully qualifies the names of build definitions when you tab complete from command line.

 I added new fullname extended property to build definition type.